Cénotaphe

 Description:

-Cénotaphe by Barbara Steinman was a video art installation centered on a large, three-sided wooden structure that served as a symbolic tomb, topped by a plexiglass pyramid.
-Inside the tomb, a monitor played a videotape of flames reflected on the plexiglass, creating shifting triangles of fire that changed as viewers moved around the piece.
+Cénotaphe by Barbara Steinman was a video art installation centred on a large, three-sided wooden structure that served as a symbolic tomb, topped by a plexiglass pyramid.
+Inside the tomb structure, a monitor displayed a video of flames.
+Reflected on the plexiglass above, the moving image formed shifting triangles of fire that changed as viewers moved around the piece.
 Granite tablets inscribed with quotes from Hannah Arendt’s The Origins of Totalitarianism (1951) rested on the floor at the structure’s edges.

 Presented as part of Luminous Sites.